open-source-labs/Chromogen/README.md

 Chromogen currently supports two types of testing for Zustand applications:

 1. **Initial Store State** on page load.
-2. **Store State Changes** whenever an action is invoked throughout your application.
+2. **Store State Changes** whenever an action is invoked on the store.

 On initial render, Chromogen captures store state as a whole and keeps track of any subsequent state changes.
-As part of producing tests, additional parameters are needed when setting up your actions/reducers in order to keep track of passed in arguments.
+In order to generate tests, you'll need to make some changes to how your store is created.

 Importing ChromogenObserver and rendering it in your App component is necessary in order to download your unit tests